 |1||Paul Newman’s Rolex Daytona||$17.8 million (October 2017)|

 The classic Rolex Submariner starts our list with the date model of the watch.
-First launched in 1953, the Submariner was the first wristwatch that divers could take to a depth of 100 metres (330 feet).
-Made popular by the original James Bond movies, although without the date and on a NATO strap, the Rolex Submariner is now one of the brand’s most popular models.
+First launched in 1953, the Submariner was the first wristwatch that divers could take to a depth of 100 meters (330 feet).
+Made popular by the original James Bond movies, although without the date and on a NATO strap, the Rolex Submariner is now one of the luxury watch brand’s most popular models.

-Prices for current Rolex Submariner line start from $13,337 and vary based on the material that you choose.
-Stainless steel, yellow gold and white gold are available.
+Prices for the current Rolex Submariner line start from $10,250 and vary based on the material that you choose.
+Stainless steel, yellow gold, and white gold are available.

-The mesmerising Rolex Daytona dial was introduced in 1963 to celebrate the high‑performance world of professional race car driving.
-The model rapidly gained popularity among movie stars and the grand public at large.
+In case you don’t keep a Rolex anniversary calendar—2023 marks the 60th anniversary of the Rolex Daytona.
+One of the most coveted Rolex, the mesmerizing Daytona dial was introduced in 1963 to celebrate the high‑performance world of professional race car driving.
+The Rolex model rapidly gained popularity among movie stars and the grand public at large.

-The Cosmograph Daytona defined an entire watch category among sport chronographs.
-Its dial has become an icon often celebrated and reproduced by other watch brands.
+The Cosmograph Daytona defined an entire watch category among sports chronographs.
+Its dial has become an icon often celebrated and reproduced by other luxury watch brands.

 The Rolex Day-Date is arguably the pinnacle of status symbol.
 It’s one of the most expensive watches in Rolex’s current collection and was worn by countless leaders and heads of State across the world.